 They do it by having a strategic PR and marketing plan that grows as they do.
 And, for those who have cleverly set aside a PR and marketing budget, they partner with experts who can help turn their dreams into reality.

-Since 2001, our team of journalists have been promoting, educating, and inspiring hundreds of entrepreneurs so they can successfully build their companies and organizations.
+Since 2001, our team of journalists have been promoting, educating, and inspiring entrepreneurs so they can successfully build their companies and organizations.
 More than 200 clients have utilized our effective approach to launch their websites, develop popular newsletters, get quoted in such publications as The New York Times, Wall Street Journal, and news shows including the CBS Early Show, and ABC.
 See more here.

 The reason we’re successful for our clients is that we are business strategists with strong communications skills at The Inkandescent Group.
 Our ability to see the big picture, and write well, is our recipe for success.

 - Tenacity.
 Growing a company doesn’t happen overnight.
 Like waves on a beach, you have to keep at it.

 - Determination.
 It takes a lot of effort to turn an idea into a business.
 Don’t want to work hard?
 Don’t start your own company.